pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-3/index.md

 ## Added new Compliance Commands

-The last few releases introduced a lot of functionality around Microsoft 365 Purview retention labels.
-This release expands on that by adding new commands around event-based retention labels.
-Aside from data retention, a new command was introduced for accessing the audit log.
+The last few releases we introduced a lot of new commands around managing and applying Microsoft 365 Purview retention labels.
+This release we're expanding on that.
+We've introduced new commands for managing event-based retention labels and for accessing the audit log within your tenant.

 To list all SharePoint audit logs for the past 24 hours, run: